PGuti/deploy_exo/README.md

 ## Limitations:
 There are some stuff missing from this project.
-- Typically, there is no authentification.
+- There is no authentification.
 This means that everyone that can query the model can change the model as well, which is not what we would like in a production setup
+- The way we create the model today make import/testing super heavy.
+We may want to rework this part.
+Maybe with an "init" endpoint?